rajshritotla/Pure-CSS-API-Example/README.md

-Developed projects using API Pure.css addition to other web technologies
+Developed mini application using API Pure.css addition to other web technologies
 ```
 https://purecss.io/
 ```